Food Waste Recycling; County Requirements Established

 For any establishment that has not been in existence for one year or more prior to the effective date of this Act, the annualized average shall be determined based on the number of prepared meals served or sold per day during the first year that the food establishment has been in existence following the effective date of this Act.

 Except as provided above, an establishment shall use the prior year's average number of prepared meals served or sold per day in determining whether it is required to recycle food waste in accordance with this part.

-(c) A food establishment otherwise required to recycle food waste under this part shall not be required to do so if the disposal charge for disposing of food waste at a recycling facility, including the cost of transporting the food waste to the facility, exceeds the tipping fee or disposal charge for disposing of waste, plus the cost of transporting refuse to such facility.
+(d) A food establishment otherwise required to recycle food waste under this part shall not be required to do so if the disposal charge for disposing of food waste at a recycling facility, including the cost of transporting the food waste to the facility, exceeds the tipping fee or disposal charge for disposing of waste, plus the cost of transporting refuse to that facility.

 §46-D Suspension of requirement. (a) The owner of a food establishment that is otherwise required to recycle food waste may petition the department to suspend the applicability of this part to the applicant if the applicant demonstrates that recycling service for food waste is unavailable to the applicant.

-(b) If the department grants the application, the requirements of this part shall be suspended until such time as recycling service becomes available to the applicant.
+(b) If the department grants the petition, the requirements of this part shall be suspended until such time as recycling service becomes available to the applicant.

 (c) The department shall periodically review the availability of recycling service to food establishments for which the requirements of this part have been suspended.

 If after review, the department determines that recycling service is available and that the requirements of this part shall no longer be suspended with regard to a particular food establishment, the department shall notify the owner of the establishment by registered mail and the owner shall be required to recycle food waste in accordance with this part within sixty days of receipt of the notice.